Rome Food Tour – Best Local Food & Restaurants

 6. Maritozzo con la Panna

-Rome’s beloved breakfast pastry deserves its moment in the spotlight.
-A maritozzo is a soft, slightly sweet brioche bun, split open and stuffed with an almost obscene amount of freshly whipped cream.
-Its origins date back to ancient Rome, when a sweetened bread made with honey, eggs, and dried fruits was given as a love gift — the name derives from marito, meaning husband.
-Today, standing at a Roman bar at seven in the morning, eating a maritozzo with a short, powerful espresso is one of life’s simple but extraordinary pleasures.
-Try it at Roscioli Caffè near Campo de’ Fiori or Bar San Calisto in Trastevere for an authentic Roman morning ritual.
+Rome’s breakfast pastry doesn’t get enough attention outside Italy, and that’s a shame.
+A maritozzo is a soft, lightly sweet brioche bun sliced open and packed with an almost ridiculous quantity of whipped cream.
+The origins go back to ancient Rome, when sweetened honey bread was given as a romantic gift — the name comes from marito, husband.
+Standing at a bar counter at 7am, eating one of these with a short, punchy espresso, is one of the better ways to start a day anywhere on earth.
+Roscioli Caffè near Campo de’ Fiori does an excellent version.
+Bar San Calisto in Trastevere is cheaper and has more character.

 Best Neighborhoods for Food in Rome